-For both the Project Proposal and the Project Summary, you must perform at least one revision of your written work based on feedback that your receive on earlier drafts.
-The Proposal will be revised based on feedback from your classmates that you will receive during the Term Project Proposal Workshop in class (Week 08).
+For the Project Summary, you must perform at least one revision of your written work based on feedback that your receive on earlier drafts.
 The Summary will be revised based on feedback from your instructor.
 You also have the option to receive extra credit for visiting the Writing & Tutorial Center (WTC) before handing in your Draft to your instructor.
 Although it is expected that "revised" work will be superior to "draft" work, the term "draft" should not be construed to mean hastily-conceived, incomplete, or poorly-composed.
 Those students who present the best possible "draft" work will get the most out of the review and revision process.